-UPDATE FALL 2020: Reservations are required to visit the library during the upcoming semester.
+UPDATE SPRING 2021: Reservations are required to visit the library during the upcoming semester.
 Make a reservation in advance online or at the reservation computer on the 1st floor.
 Please remember to check in and out at the Circulation Desk for your reservation.

 Print reserves, including study aids and course reserves, are not available at this time.
 Students have unlimited access to four online collections through the Study Aids page.
 Professors will offer any course reserve materials on their Canvas Course page.